Łódź: Second World War (1939–1945)

 During the invasion of Poland in September 1939, the Polish forces of General Juliusz Rómmel's Army Łódź defended the city against the German assault by forming a line of resistance between Sieradz and Piotrków Trybunalski.
-The attack was perpetrated by the 8th Army of Johannes Blaskowitz, who encircled the city with the X Army Corps.
-After fierce resistance, a Polish delegation surrendered to the Nazis on 8 September, and the first Wehrmacht troops entered in the early hours of 9 September.
+The attack was conducted by the 8th Army of Johannes Blaskowitz, who encircled the city with the X Army Corps.
+After fierce resistance, a Polish delegation surrendered to the Germans on 8 September, and the first Wehrmacht troops entered in the early hours of 9 September.
 The German Einsatzgruppe III paramilitary death squad entered the city on 12 September.
 Arthur Greiser incorporated Łódź into a new administrative subdivision of Nazi Germany called Reichsgau Wartheland on 9 November 1939, and on 11 April 1940 the city was renamed to Litzmannstadt after German general and NSDAP member Karl Litzmann.

 The city became subjected to immediate Germanisation, with Polish and Jewish establishments closed, and Polish-language press banned.
 Low-wage forced labour was imposed on the city's inhabitants aged 16 to 60; many were subsequently deported to Germany.
 As part of the Intelligenzaktion, Polish intellectuals from the city and region were imprisoned at Radogoszcz and then either sent to concentration camps or murdered in the forests of Łagiewniki and the village of Lućmierz-Las.
 Polish children were forcibly taken from their parents, and from 1942 to 1945 the German Sicherheitspolizei operated a camp for kidnapped Polish children from various regions in Łódź.

-The Nazi authorities established the Łódź Ghetto (Ghetto Litzmannstadt) in the city and populated it with more than 200,000 Jews from the region, who were systematically sent to German extermination camps.
+The German authorities established the Łódź Ghetto (Ghetto Litzmannstadt) in the city and populated it with more than 200,000 Jews from the region, who were systematically sent to German extermination camps.
 It was the second-largest ghetto in occupied Europe, and the last major ghetto to be liquidated, in August 1944.
 The Polish resistance movement (Żegota) operated in the city and aided the Jewish people throughout its existence.
 However, only 877 Jews were still alive by 1945.
 Of the 223,000 Jews in Łódź before the invasion, 10,000 survived the Holocaust in other places.
 The Germans also created camps for non-Jews, including the Romani people deported from abroad, who were ultimately murdered at Chełmno, as well as a penal forced labour camp, four transit camps for Poles expelled from the city and region, and a racial research camp.